Femboy

-Femboy (/ˈfɛmbɔɪ/) is a slang term that refers to men, (Note: Referring to the male gender, but not necessarily sex) usually cisgender, who express themselves with traditionally feminine behaviours, or—especially in the variant spelling femboi—to young trans men or butch lesbians.
-As an Internet aesthetic, this may be through the use of jewelry, wearing feminine clothing and makeup, or expressing feminine behavioural qualities.
+Femboy (/ˈfɛmbɔɪ/) is a slang term that typically refers to young, male individuals who express themselves with traditionally feminine characteristics, or—in the variant spelling femboi—to young trans men or butch lesbians.
+As an Internet aesthetic, this may be through the use of jewellery, wearing feminine clothing and makeup, or expressing feminine behavioural qualities.
 Femboy can be used as both a sexual and non-sexual term; it does not denote a specific sexual orientation or gender role.

 The term originated in the 1990s.
 It has since been popularised through internet forums and social media, starting on 4chan and expanding to other sites such as Reddit and TikTok, where hashtag trends such as "#femboyfriday" have received attention in the media.
-In gender studies, the term has also been used as an identifier for individuals on the transgender spectrum; in porn studies, the term has been seen as an identifier for a submissive role in intercourse and as exhibiting elements of sexual fantasy.
+In porn studies, the term has been seen as an identifier for a submissive role in intercourse and as exhibiting elements of sexual fantasy.

 Usage

 Etymology

 According to Dictionary.com, the term femboy originated at least in the 1990s.
 It is a compound noun from the words fem (an abbreviation of feminine and femme) and boy.
 However, one early usage can be found in the 1981 release of the Abbreviations Dictionary by editor and photographer Ralph De Sola.
 The variant femboi uses the LGBTQ term boi.
 By 2000, the term boi had come to denote "a young, attractive gay man".
 The term "boi" has also been used, independently of any meaning related to sexuality, as an alternate spelling for boy.